groupvine/gv-doc/3-send/2-sendInbox.md

 To personalize your email using attribute values, view the instructions on the **Personalize** tab for emails sent from your personal email account.
-For more information about Member Attributes, click **here** JHJHJHlink-needed.
+For more information about Member Attributes, click **here JHJHJHlink-needed**.

 To add Email Widgets to ask questions or gather information, follow the instructions on the **Widgets** tab for email sent from your personal email account to add any of the four types of Email Widgets (Text, Count, RSVP, Yes-No).
-For more information about Email Widgets, **click here** JHJHJHlink-needed.
+For more information about Email Widgets, **click here JHJHJHlink-needed**.

 Note, in general when sending from your personal email account, your email will be “From” your display name, which is your